 Analytics Lead · Bluevine

 I work on all things data, analytics, strategy, machine learning, and applied AI.
-I studied economics at UCLA with a concentration in value investing, and completed my Master's in Data Science at UC Berkeley.
-My interests span fintech, ML / AI applications, computer vision, and experimentation.
+I studied economics at UCLA and data science at UC Berkeley, and that intersection of economic thinking and applied ML shapes most of my work.
+My interests span fintech, experimentation, computer vision, and practical AI applications.

 This project takes the information companies generate during software onboarding (comms, including emails, Slack, Jira tickets, and support conversations) and pulls it into one place.
 The application ingests those signals, organizes them into workstreams, and uses them to generate structured vendor reviews that live on a review board.
 Over time, it builds a broader layer of onboarding intelligence, with the goal of becoming an end-to-end product for evaluating vendor reliability and surfacing onboarding pain points.